lukamiletic95/papers/State machine replication.md

 	* **Agreement** - every non-faulty *SR* receives every request.
 	* **Order** - every non-fault *SR* processes the requests it receives in the same relative order.

 This approach also enables resilience to both Byzantine failures and Start-Stop failures.
-It is the main idea behind blockchain, where reaching a consensus on what the next block will be is nothing more then deciding collectively what the next state of the state machine
+It is the main idea behind blockchain, where reaching a consensus on what the next block will be is nothing more then deciding collectively what the next state of the state machine replica within a particular server will be.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjYyOTEyNTMsLTQzOTgxMTcxMCwtOD
+eyJoaXN0b3J5IjpbNDQ5MTA4Njg2LC00Mzk4MTE3MTAsLTgyND
-I0ODEwODAwLDEwNDcxNTk3NTYsLTE0MTczOTI3OTksMTQ3NTg4
+gxMDgwMCwxMDQ3MTU5NzU2LC0xNDE3MzkyNzk5LDE0NzU4ODI2
-MjY1MSwxNzQ4MTc5NjhdfQ==
+NTEsMTc0ODE3OTY4XX0=
 -->